Skip to content

 It appears that many people over 50 have overcome their initial prejudice about e-books.
-Many of them already own one or are considering purchasing one.
-I was one of those who resisted the idea of using an e-reader, despite pressure from my children to buy one.
-I have loved reading books all my life – examining the cover and feeling the pages is part of the experience.
+Many of them already own one or want to buy one.
+I resisted the idea of using an e-reader at first.
+I have loved reading books all my life.
+Examining the cover and feeling the pages is part of the experience.
 And then, of course, there’s that lovely book smell!
 My son was insistent that I was missing out on many benefits but I wasn’t convinced.
+I have since discovered that e-readers for over 50s have many benefits.

-It was only when I was about to go on a trip to France that he managed to persuade me that taking an e-reader with me was a good idea.
+It was only when I was about to fly to France that I started to rethink the issue.
 He bought me a standard Kindle and downloaded a number of books written by my favorite authors.
 When I travel, the weight of the books I want to take along is always an issue.
 I saw the advantage of being able to carry my slim, light Kindle filled with interesting e-books in my hand luggage.

-I experimented a bit with my Kindle before I left and when I pulled it out on the long flight to Istanbul, I was already familiar with the basics of how to use it.
+I experimented a bit with my Kindle before I left.
+When I pulled it out on the long flight to Istanbul, I was already familiar with the basics of how to use it.
 I remembered a flight overseas when I was seventeen and had forgotten to pack any reading material in my hand luggage.
 That flight was interminable!
 Now, I had more than enough good books to keep me happy for the long flight.

 Amazon Kindle